Lemon Bay High School: History and campus

+Prior to the establishment of Lemon Bay High School and Port Charlotte High School, all senior high school students in Charlotte County were bussed to Charlotte High School in Punta Gorda, a 60 to 70 mile commute for some Englewood students.
 The school, named for Lemon Bay which is adjacent to the campus, opened in 1962 as an elementary school.
-In 1976, the school became a junior-senior high school, serving grades seven to ten.
-The school added 11th and 12th grades in 1980/81 after new building was completed.
+In 1976, the school became a junior high school, serving grades seven to ten.
+The school added 11th and 12th grades in 1980/81 after the new building was completed.
 The first graduating class of seniors was in 1981.
 The school converted to a senior high school following the construction of L.A.
 Ainger Middle School in 1983.

 A major renovation completed in 1987 gave the school a new administration wing, tennis courts and a track.
 A larger weight-room and a community swimming pool were added in 1988.
 In 1991, an auditorium was added and the media center was remodeled in 1993.
 The school has a track, American football field, baseball field, softball field, tennis courts, weightlifting room and two gymnasia.

 The swimming pool was drained and filled with dirt in 2008.
 Later that year, the remaining concrete rim of the pool was demolished.

 The school was featured in the second season of The Principal's Office, a reality television show on TruTv.
 The assistant principal Tammy Harvey and dean Jon Arritt appeared on the show.

 The school was rebuilt using $80 million from stimulus funds.